1% for the Rainforest – BioPak & Rainforest Rescue

-BioPak has announced its continuing commitment to the planet through a partnership with Rainforest Rescue, helping protecting rainforests forever.
+BioPak has announced its continuing commitment to the planet through a partnership with Rainforest Rescue, helping Protect Rainforests Forever.

 Says BioPak’s Founder, Richard Fine: “Business today also has a responsibility towards the environment – we cannot keep endlessly extracting resources without consequence.
 Air, water, biodiversity, renewable resources are the very building blocks upon which a successful business is built.
 This is why we seek out opportunities to contribute towards the restoration & protection of areas that have been damaged or polluted due to careless human activity.
 Partnering with Rainforest Rescue has enabled us to achieve this and affect real change.”

-“We’re really exited to be working with BioPak and their investment in the conservation and enhancement of an internationally important habitat.”
+“We’re really excited to be working with BioPak and their investment in the conservation and enhancement of internationally important habitat.”
 Says Julian Gray, CEO Rainforest Rescue

 “BioPak’s commitment will help us create biodiversity corridors in the Daintree lowland rainforest helping build resilience against development, invasive species and wider climate change.”

 Australia has the oldest rainforest in the world going back to the Cretaceous era more than 135 million years ago – almost 70 million years before the extinction of the dinosaurs.
 The Daintree is a vulnerable and special landscape.
 It hosts a bio-diverse ecosystem that can be found nowhere else in the world and is of international conservation importance.
 The partnership between BioPak and Rainforest rescue is a great step forward in helping protect the unprotected.